godois/kibana-docker-image/README.md

-# clustered-elastisearch-docker-image
+# kibana-docker-image
-A clustered Elasticsearch docker image allows you spinning up an Elasticsearch cluster in a few seconds.
+A Kibana docker image based on the 5.4.1 version.